-As an accomplished editor, educator, and program coordinator, I have over thirty years of professional experience that incorporates a passion for human rights advocacy.
+As an accomplished editor, educator, and program coordinator, I have extensive professional experience that incorporates a passion for human rights advocacy.

 I’ve written and edited nonfiction, primarily in education and NGO programs, and genre fiction, especially LGBTQ+ fiction and romance.